KSanthanesh/Yoga-Mindfulness/README.md

 Home Page:<br>
 Hero image is at the top of the page, with animation of 7 seconds.
 I have added the tooltip function in Hero-image cover text to enhance the message, the importance of Surya Namaskar.<br> Origination of yoga is described below the hero image.
 It also described why yoga is the better choice for Covid situation.<br>
-Followed by Lists of benefits of yoga with image, also enhance the benefit of yoga by using of hover.
+Followed by Lists of benefits of yoga with video, also enhance the benefit of yoga by using of hover.
 And finally the page finishes with Testimonials from valuable customers.

 Online Yoga:<br>
 Second page is covers the topic of Yoga Mindfulness.
 This page covers about us, advise from yoga master and dedicating time to practice yoga.<br>